Meet a Specialist: Teresa C. Chen, M.D.

 Dr. Chen recalled one patient—a young teenage athlete—who came to her with juvenile open angle glaucoma.
 The patient already had lost sight in one eye because the glaucoma had irreversibly clouded her vision to the point where she could not see images anymore, only light.
 To prevent vision loss in the patient’s other healthy eye, Dr. Chen performed a trabeculectomy, which prevented the glaucoma from worsening and enabled the patient to stop all her glaucoma medications.
 “I was truly inspired by this patient,” Dr. Chen reflected.
 “Her great maturity was simply outstanding, and I was so glad to be a part of her being able to be back out playing sports again.”

 Glaucoma has no known cure, and Dr. Chen’s research interests include investigating new imaging technologies that will enable physicians to diagnosis the disease sooner and to have a more sensitive tool that better detects disease progression.
 Dr. Chen was the leader for the initial clinical studies that evaluated spectral domain optical coherence tomography (OCT) for glaucoma care as well as swept source imaging while working with Johannes de Boer, PhD of the Massachusetts General Hospital.
 She continues to collaborate with him and other researchers at Mass General.

-As the Chief Quality Officer for Ophthalmology at Mass.
-Eye and Ear, Dr. Chen also is involved with making sure the quality of care at Mass.
-Eye and Ear is excellent.
+As the former Chief Quality Officer for Ophthalmology at Mass.
+Eye and Ear, Dr. Chen spent 10 years helping to ensure excellent patient care at Mass.
+Eye and Ear.
 “Our hospital is one of the first to objectively evaluate the quality of eye care and to make this information available to the healthcare community and the public,” she explained.
 “This information also shows us where we excel and motivates us to improve in other areas.”
-Click here to read Mass.
-Eye and Ear's latest Quality and Outcomes Report.